For more information, see:

 2012, Bro.
 Hunter seems to have disappeared from the web and complaints at the

 Better Business Bureau are piling up.
-I fear something may have befallen this
+We fear something may have befallen this

 long-time trusty supplier of wonderful things who was ALWAYS quick to serve and

 ready to make things right.
-If you have information on this, please let me know!
+If you have information on this, please let us know!

 Bro.
 Paul Bessel who provides an invaluable service to the fraternity with his online lists of nearly everything imaginable has a more extensive list of suppliers of fraternal items.
 Be sure to check it by clicking here as well.